gamozolabs/whylol/README.md

 scaled out to deploy these security solutions to many problems in the industry.
 Providing radical change.

+# Solutions used

+- Machine learning
+- Rust <3
+- Modern HTML
+- High-performance string parsing
+- Complex image compression
+- JSON and well-structured serialization and deserialization

+# PRs

+I am currently accepting PRs!
+Let me know if you want to contribute and improve this project.

 ```
 pleb@gamey ~/whylol $ cargo run --release
    Compiling whylol v0.1.0 (/home/pleb/whylol)